jeroennoten/Laravel-Prerender/README.md

 ### Blacklist

 Blacklist paths to exclude.
-You can use asterix syntax, or regular expressions (without start and end markers).
+You can use asterix syntax.
 If a blacklist is supplied, all url's will be prerendered except ones containing a blacklist path.
 By default, a set of asset extentions are included (this is actually only necessary when you dynamically provide assets via routes).
 Note that this is the full request URI, so including starting slash and query parameter string.